PierreSenellart/provsql/doc/source/user/aggregation.rst

     SELECT e.name, p.project, sr_boolean(provenance())
     FROM employees e LEFT JOIN projects p ON p.lead = e.id;

+``ORDER BY`` on an aggregate result sorts on that displayed value, so the rows come in the order plain SQL gives them, each with its provenance.
+The order is that of the database as it is, not of each
+world: a warning says so.
+With a ``LIMIT``, the cut is therefore not read per world either (see :ref:`the section on LIMIT <limit>`).

 NULL inputs are skipped exactly as SQL prescribes: a NULL-valued row contributes to ``count(*)`` but not to ``sum`` / ``avg`` / ``min`` / ``max`` or ``count(col)``, and an all-NULL group's aggregate is NULL --